helmfile/helmfile/docs/proposals/otel-tracing.md

 **When enabled:**
 - Standard SDK BatchSpanProcessor (5s interval / 512-span batches); metrics
   use a periodic reader (default 60s, `OTEL_METRIC_EXPORT_INTERVAL`) with a final flush at exit.
-Two instruments exist — `helmfile.helm.exec.duration` and `helmfile.release.count` — so metric cardinality stays tiny (bounded by subcommands and verbs, never by release names).
+Three instruments exist — `helmfile.helm.exec.duration`, `helmfile.release.duration`, and `helmfile.release.count` — so metric cardinality stays tiny by default (bounded by subcommands and verbs, never by release names); `HELMFILE_OTEL_METRICS_PER_RELEASE` opts into name/namespace dimensions for bounded CI runs.
 A `sync --concurrency=16` run produces at most one span per helm invocation plus one per release — hundreds, not tens of thousands.
 Export happens off the critical path; the only synchronous cost is the ≤5s shutdown flush, paid only when tracing is on.